 Usage: In

-Type: Boolean
+Type: Integer

-Format: Value.
+Format: List.

-Default: <Boolean_literal>
+Default: <Numeric_literal>

 Description: <string >

-Definition: This parameter tells the EDA platform whether training for back-channel communication is enabled or not for the associated model.
-For the back-channel training to be enabled in the EDA tool, the Training parameter must be set to "True" indicating that Training is On for both the transmitter and receiver of a given through channel.
-When Training is “False” for either the transmitter or the receiver, Training will be considered Off.
+Definition: This parameter tells the EDA platform which training modes are available for back-channel communication for the associated model.
+For the Getwave based back-channel training to be enabled in the EDA tool, the Training parameter must be set to 1 for both Tx and Rx indicating that Getwave based Training is On for both the transmitter and receiver of a given through channel.
+For the AMI_Init based back-channel training to be enabled in the EDA tool, the Training parameter must be set to 2 for both Tx and Rx indicating that Init based Training is On for both the transmitter and receiver.
+When Training is 0 for either the transmitter or the receiver, Training will be considered Off.

-Usage Rules: If Training is not present, its value is assumed “False”.
+Usage Rules: If Training is not present, its value is assumed 0.
+Allowed values are only 0, 1 and 2.

 Other Notes: